apptek/ArabicDiacritizationInterspeech2023/README.md

 [Tashkeela Repo](https://github.com/AliOsm/arabic-text-diacritization/blob/master/helpers/diacritization_stat.py) system

 ### [configs](/configs)
-- It includes config files used in [RETURNN](https://github.com/rwth-i6/returnn) for our experiments.
+- It includes a config file used in [RETURNN](https://github.com/rwth-i6/returnn) for our experiments.
 See RETURNN dependencies.
+- config_2SDiac.py - It needs to be completed with the paths to the files.

 ## Steps
 To process the data, we apply [Moses tokenizer](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl), and normalize Arabic numbers and punctuation to Latin form.